Corporate Philanthropy: The Ultimate Guide to Giving

 Leading Corporate Philanthropy Programs

-In recent years, Google recently set a 5-year goal to give $1 billion in grants and offer 1 million employee volunteer hours.
+In recent years, Google set a 5-year goal to give $1 billion in grants and offer 1 million employee volunteer hours.
 Google will match up to $10,000 in employee donations at a 1:1 ratio.

-To take their CSR efforts further, they also supply nonprofits with free access to their paid advertising platform.
+To take their philanthropy further, they also supply nonprofits with free access to their paid advertising platform.
 Through the Google Ad Grant program, eligible organizations can receive $10,000 in free ad credits each month to promote their web content.
 We recommended working with a Google Grant agency to help you apply and create your ads.

 The Coca-Cola Company values the economic empowerment and entrepreneurial development of women, education and youth development of local communities around the world, and access to clean drinking water in deprived areas.
 Through their corporate philanthropy programs, they will match up to $20,000 per employee at a 2:1 ratio.